kee-org/www-kee-pm/content/features/_index.md

         <td><span class="tickblue">✔</span></td>
       </tr>
       <tr>
         <td><div class="feature-title">Open Source protection</div><div class="feature-description">Unlike most password managers you can prove that your data is stored securely.
-You can trust us, but you don't have to!</div></td>
+You can trust us, but you don’t have to!</div></td>
         <td><span class="tickblue">✔</span></td>
         <td><span class="tickblue">✔</span></td>
       </tr>
       <tr>
         <td><div class="feature-title">Different, extremely secure passwords for every website</div><div class="feature-description">When one website suffers a security breach, your other accounts will not be affected.
-This keeps you protected and saves time since you don't have to change all of your passwords.</div></td>
+This keeps you protected and saves time since you don’t have to change all of your passwords.</div></td>
         <td><span class="tickblue">✔</span></td>
         <td><span class="tickblue">✔</span></td>
       </tr>
       <tr>
-        <td><div class="feature-title">Instant unlock (Android only)</div><div class="feature-description">Prove it's you by using your device's fingerprint reader to get instant access to all your passwords without even needing to type in your Kee Vault master password.
+        <td><div class="feature-title">Instant unlock (Android only)</div><div class="feature-description">Prove it’s you by using your device’s fingerprint reader to get instant access to all your passwords without even needing to type in your Kee Vault master password.
 If you hate passwords this is a great feature!</div></td>
         <td><span class="tickblue">✔</span></td>
         <td><span class="tickblue">✔</span></td>
       </tr>
       <tr>
-        <td><div class="feature-title">Works offline</div><div class="feature-description">Need to view or update a PIN or password when you've got no network connection?
+        <td><div class="feature-title">Works offline</div><div class="feature-description">Need to view or update a PIN or password when you’ve got no network connection?
 No problem!
-Being able to make changes even while offline is a very rare feature we're happy to offer you!</div></td>
+Being able to make changes even while offline is a very rare feature we’re happy to offer you!</div></td>
         <td><span class="tickblue">✔</span></td>
         <td><span class="tickblue">✔</span></td>
       </tr>